Christmas: Okowa calls for an end to banditry, kidnapping, terrorism, insurrection

 The governor assured that his administration had taken measures to ensure that there was a peaceful Christmas celebration across the state.

-“It is my sincere hope and assurance that the New Year, 2022, which beckons, will usher in more progress, greater prosperity and enduring fulfilment for all.
+“It is my sincere hope and assurance that the New Year, 2022, which beckons, will usher in more progress, greater prosperity and enduring fulfillment for all.

 “In spite of several challenges we have had to contend with as a State, I believe that we can all look forward to 2022 and beyond with greater optimism and hope as my administration remains fully committed to delivering on our Stronger Delta vision,” he said.